pynbody/tangos/tutorials/first_steps_gadget+subfind.md

 Generate the merger trees
 -------------------------

-The merger trees are most simply generated using pynbody's bridge function to do this, type
+The merger trees are most simply generated using pynbody's bridge function.
+To do this type:

 ```
 tangos_timelink --sims tutorial_gadget